Drawaes/UKTour2020/index.md

 On Tuesday, January 28th 2020 at 6:30pm, members of the .NET community and the Microsoft .NET Team will be hosting multiple concurrent .NET events across the UK.

-Preliminary locations and speakers (we may make some changes over next couple of days).
+Preliminary locations and speakers (we may make some changes throughout 1/21).

+If you are a **new speaker** (especially from underrepresented groups in tech) and would like to join us on stage, please ping organizers [Karel Zikmund](https://twitter.com/ziki_cz) and/or [Steve Gordon](https://twitter.com/stevejgordon) -- see our [tweet announcement](https://twitter.com/ziki_cz/status/1218204264092225536) for details.

 | User Group / Location | Speakers & talks details |
 |-----------------------|--------------------------|